awsdocs/amazon-redshift-management-guide/doc_source/configure-odbc-connection.md

 1. Follow the steps in the installer to complete the driver installation process\.
 To perform the installation, agree to the terms of the license agreement\.

 **Important**
 When you have finished installing the driver, configure it for use on your system\.
-For more information on driver configuration, see [Configure the ODBC driver on Linux and macOS X operating systems](#odbc-driver-configure-linux-mac)\.
+For more information on driver configuration, see [Use an ODBC driver manager to configure the driver on Linux and macOS X operating systems](#odbc-driver-configure-linux-mac)\.

-## Configure the ODBC driver on Linux and macOS X operating systems<a name="odbc-driver-configure-linux-mac"></a>
+## Use an ODBC driver manager to configure the driver on Linux and macOS X operating systems<a name="odbc-driver-configure-linux-mac"></a>

 On Linux and macOS X operating systems, you use an ODBC driver manager to configure the ODBC connection settings\.
 ODBC driver managers use configuration files to define and configure ODBC data sources and drivers\.
-The ODBC driver manager that you use depends on the operating system that you use\.
+The ODBC driver manager that you use depends on the operating system that you use:
++ unixODBC driver manager \(for Linux operating systems\)
++ iODBC driver manager \(for macOS X operating system\)

 For more information about the supported ODBC driver managers to configure the Amazon Redshift ODBC drivers, see [System requirements](#odbc-driver-sysreq-linux) for Linux operating systems and [System requirements](#odbc-driver-sysreq-mac) for macOS X operating systems\.
+Also, see "Specifying ODBC Driver Managers on Non\- Windows Machines" in [Amazon Redshift ODBC driver installation and configuration guide](https://s3.amazonaws.com/redshift-downloads/drivers/odbc/1.4.27.1000/Amazon+Redshift+ODBC+Driver+Install+Guide.pdf)\.

 Three files are required for configuring the Amazon Redshift ODBC driver: `amazon.redshiftodbc.ini`, `odbc.ini`, and `odbcinst.ini`\.